html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

-We can customize edges, for example by adding a target arrow.
+Edges can be customized, for instance, by adding a target arrow.
-This can be done using the `setDefaults` method of `CanvasBuilder`.
+This can be achieved using the `setDefaults` method of `CanvasBuilder`.
-Refer to  <a href="/defaults" target="_blank">Defaults</a> for all available options.
+Refer to the <a href="/defaults" target="_blank">Defaults</a> page for all available options.

 {{< code lang="javascript" >}}
 class Application {